Violent nonlinear collapse in the interior of charged hairy black holes: Introduction

 To estimate the EMKG system, we use a standard bootstrap method (which is crucial, in view of the nonlinearities) and prove weighted estimates (drastically different in each region) integrating along the time direction.

-It is important to note that these physical space techniques have proven to be useful in many situations, \textit{even when the spacetime is not spatially-homogeneous or with many symmetries}.
-In fact, we expect most of our estimates to generalize in some form to these more complex situations (see Section~\ref{open.problems}).
+In fact, we expect most of our estimates to generalize in the non-homogeneous situations (see Section~\ref{open.problems}).
 We emphasize that our methods are entirely quantitative (and are inspired from those in \cite{Moi} which deal with a spacetime with fewer symmetries, albeit with simpler dynamics) and that, even though $g_{\ep}$ are analytic spacetimes, \textit{we do not rely on analyticity at any stage}.

-Before turning to the nonlinear estimates, we will mention in Section~\ref{linear.section} a preliminary linear result proven in \cite{ChristophYakov} that will be useful in the early blue-shift region $\mathcal{EB}$ (where the dynamics is still mostly linear).
+Before turning to the nonlinear estimates, we will mention in Section~\ref{linear.section} a prior linear result proven in \cite{ChristophYakov} that is useful in the early blue-shift region $\mathcal{EB}$ (where the dynamics are still mostly linear) and the late blue-shift region $\mathcal{LB}$.